damoeb/rss-proxy/README.md

 # RSS-proxy

-RSS-proxy allows you to do create an RSS/ATOM or JSON feed of almost any website or feed, purely by analyzing just the HTML structure.
+RSS-proxy version 2+ allows you to do create an ATOM or JSON feed of almost static/dynamic websites or feeds, purely by analyzing just the HTML structure.
 Try the [live demo](https://rssproxy.migor.org/).
-The server is completely stateless, everything is part of the url.
+The server is completely stateless - it does not store anything - everything is part of the url.

 It is a UI for [richRSS](https://github.com/damoeb/rich-rss) middleware and is shipped in a multiplatform docker image.